 For example, af Klint’s paintings are incredibly similar to the paintings found in Carl Jung’s, “Red Book,” which were based off the mystical experiences the psychologist had between 1913 and 1917.
 Similar to af Klint, Jung worked in isolation from the art world, executing his own “abstract” compositions.
 Jung felt that his visual works existed outside of such a context.

-Another example of such synergy between art and mysticism is the collaboration between occultist Aleister Crowley and artist Lady Frieda Harris to produce the Thoth tarot paintings.
+Another example of such synergy between art and mysticism is the collaboration between occultist Aleister Crowley and artist Lady Frieda Harris to produce the Thoth Tarot paintings.
 For Crowley and Harris, as with af Klint, the use of artistic media and skill was a vehicle for spiritual communion and divination.
 What many would likely consider spurious beliefs were the fuel behind many artistic productions at the turn of the 19th century.
 This includes W.B.
-Yeats, who was highly influenced by Rosicrucianism—as was af Klint—as well as certain sects of the French Symbolists, which the Guggenheim has previously exhibited.
+Yeats, who was highly influenced by Rosicrucianism — as was af Klint.
+This strand of occultism also inspired certain sects of the French Symbolists, which the Guggenheim has previously exhibited.

 All of these movements were a part of a reaction to increased rationalism in the West.
 The artistic need to compensate against materialism was often found by looking towards the East, or into their own intuition.
 The products of such spiritual and artistic efforts are still foreign to the the common modern mind, which is so influenced by science.